BardiaKh/Mediffusion/README.md

 For more hands-on tutorials on how to effectively use this package, please check the `tutorials` folder in the GitHub repository.
 These tutorials provide step-by-step instructions, Colab notebooks, and explanations to help you get started with the software.

+## TO-DO

+The following features and improvements are currently on our development roadmap:

+- [ ] Cross-attention
+- [ ] DPM-Solver
+- [ ] VAE for LDM

+We are actively working on these features and they will be available in future releases.

 ## Issues and Contributions

 ### Issues